Working with men to expand abortion access

 Traditional male and female gender roles often deny women the power to make their own reproductive health decisions.
-While Ipas works to educate women about their reproductive rights and to ensure health services are available, these efforts alone do not guarantee a woman can access contraception or a safe abortion when needed.
+While Ipas works to educate women about their reproductive rights and to ensure health services are available, these efforts alone do not guarantee a woman can access contraception or an abortion when needed.
 Deeper social change is necessary to create an environment in which women and girls have the agency and support to take control of their reproductive lives.
 That’s why Ipas also works to educate men on the importance of gender equity and the crucial role they can play as partners, family members, community leaders and professionals.

 When men and women have accurate information about reproductive health care, including safe abortion, everyone benefits.
 Men can play many different roles in a woman’s path to accessing safe abortion.
 They can be important allies, providing practical support—helping with fees, transportation or childcare, for example—and emotional support, like listening to their partners and supporting their decisions.
 Or they can be barriers to care: seeking to control a partner’s behavior, especially as it relates to reproductive health decisions; physically or sexually abusing a partner; or making a safe abortion logistically impossible.
 By reaching men in spheres that are traditionally male-dominated—like the police force, military and groups of male community elders—Ipas is working to create social change by challenging gender norms that deny women power.